-- 1. Prepare molding balloon as follows and/or per the manufacturer's instructions. - · Flush wire lumen with heparinized saline - Remove all air from balloon. - 2.
-In preparation for the insertion of the molding balloon, open the Captor Hemostatic Valve by turning it counter-clockwise. - 3.
-Advance the molding balloon over the wire guide and through the Captor Hemostatic Valve of the introduction system to the level of the distal component/distal extension overlap.
+- 1. Prepare molding balloon as follows and/or per the manufacturer's instructions. - Flush wire lumen with heparinized saline. - Remove all air from balloon. - 2.
+In preparation for the insertion of the molding balloon, open the Captor Hemostatic Valve by turning it counter-clockwise. - Advance the molding balloon over the wire guide and through the Captor Hemostatic Valve of the introduction system to the level of the distal component/distal extension overlap.
 Maintain proper sheath positioning. - 4.
-Tighten the Captor Hemostatic Valve around the molding balloon with gentle pressure by turning it clockwise.

-CAUTION: Do not inflate balloon in the aorta outside of graft.

-5. Expand the molding balloon with diluted contrast media (as directed by the manufacturer) in the area of the overlap, starting proximally and working in the distal direction.

-CAUTION: Confirm complete deflation of balloon prior to repositioning.

-- 6. Withdraw the molding balloon to the distal covered stent and expand.
-7. Loosen the Captor Hemostatic Valve, remove the molding balloon and - replace it with an angiographic catheter to perform completion angiograms.

-8. Tighten the Captor Hemostatic Valve around the angiographic catheter with - gentle pressure by turning it clockwise.
-9. Remove or replace all stiff wire guides to allow agree to resume its natural - position.
+Tighten the Captor Hemostatic Valve around the molding balloon with gentle pressure by turning it clockwise. - CAUTION: Do not inflate balloon in the aorta outside of graft. - Expand the molding balloon with diluted contrast media (as directed by the manufacturer) in the area of the overlap, starting proximally and working in the distal direction. - CAUTION: Confirm complete deflation of balloon prior to repositioning.6.
+Withdraw the molding balloon to the distal covered stent and expand. - Withdraw the finitum partoon to the distal covered stem and expand.
+Lessen the Center Here extentio (also remove the modeling helles and remove) - Loosen the Captor Hemostatic Valve, remove the molding balloon and replace it with an angiographic catheter to perform completion angiograms. - Tighten the Captor Hemostatic Valve around the angiographic catheter with gentle pressure by turning it clockwise. - 9.
+Remove or replace all stiff wire guides to allow aorta to resume its natural position.